cardano-foundation/cardano-rosetta/README.md

 ... then start a container as per usual.
 Sync progress will be logged by the new container.

 #### 2. Apply a Trusted `cardano-db-sync` Snapshot
-Run the build command with the addition of an argument providing a version and network-specific link, sourced from the `cardano-db-sync` [release notes](https://github.com/input-output-hk/cardano-db-sync/releases).
+Run the build command with the addition of an argument providing the most recent weekly snapshot link (https://update-cardano-mainnet.iohk.io/cardano-db-sync/index.html) and set is as 'SNAPSHOT_URL' below.
 For example:

 ##### Build